mikecinnamon/MLearning/[ML-12] Example - Polycystic ovary syndrome (PCOS) diagnosis.md

 Out[3]: 0.327
 ```

-## Feature matrix and target vector
+## Target vector and features matrix

 We create a target vector and a feature matrix.
 The target vector is the first column (`pcos`).
-Among the features, `blood` is categorical, so we have to replace it by a collection of dummies.
-We create a submatrix integrating all the columns, except `blood`.
+Note that one of the features, `blood`, is categorical, so we have to replace it by a collection of dummies.

+On one side, we create a submatrix integrating all the columns, except `blood`.

 ```
 In [4]: y = df['pcos']
    ...: X1 = df.drop(columns=['blood', 'pcos'])
 ```

-Next, we apply the Pandas function `get_dummies()` to the categorical feature.
+On the other side, we apply the Pandas function `get_dummies()` to the categorical feature.

 ```
 In [5]: X2 = pd.get_dummies(df['blood'])